Twisted knee or wrong move: what to do immediately?

 The first symptoms after a sudden movement

-After a false knee movement, Symptoms can vary depending on the severity of the injury.
+After a sudden movement of the knee, symptoms can vary depending on the severity of the injury.

 In mild cases, the pain is moderate and still allows walking.
 In other cases, the pain is immediate, intense, and prevents any weight-bearing.